Chromatica: Singles

 Gaga chose "Stupid Love" as the album's lead single, released on February 28, 2020.
-The song, compared favorably to the singer's early work, achieved commercial success in the US and the UK by peaking at number five on the charts.
+The song, compared favorably to her early work, achieved commercial success in the US and the UK by peaking at number five on the charts.
 Interscope released the accompanying music video, directed by Daniel Askill, on the same day.
 It takes place on the dystopian planet Chromatica, with Gaga leading the "Kindness Punks" and performing choreography with groups of dance warriors, each group with a corresponding color.
 "Rain on Me" was released as the second single on May 22, 2020, to critical acclaim.
 Robert Rodriguez directed its music video, which premiered the afternoon of the single release, and showcases a cyberpunk rave in the rain.
 "Rain on Me" debuted as Gaga's fifth number one Billboard Hot 100 entry and her sixth number one entry on the UK charts.

 A day ahead of Chromatica's scheduled release, and with no announcement, Gaga released "Sour Candy" as a promotional single.
 "911" was accompanied with a music video on September 18, 2020, directed by Tarsem Singh.
 It was inspired by Armenian director Sergei Parajanov’s 1969 film The Color of Pomegranates, and features a surreal dreamscape and a twist ending.
 The song was serviced to Italian contemporary hit radio on September 25, 2020.
 "Free Woman" was sent to radio in France as the fourth single from the album on April 13, 2021.
 A remix edit of "Free Woman" by Honey Dijon was formerly released to commemorate the last episode of Gaga Radio on August 28, 2020.

 Tour

 During the summer of 2022, Gaga embarked on The Chromatica Ball tour to support the album.
 The twenty-date long, all-stadium concert series began on July 17, in Düsseldorf, and concluded on September 17, in Miami Gardens.
 The tour was postponed twice from its original 2020 summer date due to safety concerns over the COVID-19 pandemic.
 In line with Chromatica's themes, the show's narrative depicts a journey around trauma and healing.
 The Chromatica Ball was praised by critics for its visuals, the choreography, Gaga's vocal skills, and the a cappella performances were especially highlighted by many of them.
 It was also a commercial success, earning $112.4 million from 834,000 tickets sold, while breaking multiple personal attendance records and venue records.

+The show on September 10, 2022, in Los Angeles, was recorded for a concert film, Gaga Chromatica Ball, released on May 25, 2024, on HBO and Max.